 - How to Launch Your First Kindle Book and Make $1,000 – Self-publishing has become so accessible, and even moderately capable writers with a bit of specific knowledge can make money on Amazon.

 This piggybacks off the last one, but if stress over money is a recurring theme in your life, then potentially starting a more serious side business can be a great way to ease the pain.

 Not only that, you’ll be building a brand, an asset, and growing your connections in the process – so there’s a lot more value there than just making some extra cash.

 It also could take less time than you think.

 When people join Location Rebel Academy, I usually tell them to plan to spend at least 10 hours a week on their new business.
 That gives you enough time to build up some momentum.

 Action Item: Check out these posts on different businesses you can start.

 - 10 Things You Can Do Today to Start a Lifestyle Business

 - 10 Businesses You Can Run from Anywhere on Earth

-Note: We’ve also just released “The Complete Beginner’s Guide to Lifestyle Entrepreneurship.”
+Note: We’ve also just released “The Complete Beginner’s Guide to Creating a Lifestyle Business.”
 This is for people that think they want to start something but have no clue where to begin.
 We tell you everything you need to know so that you know exactly how and where to begin.